Marsha Stern Talmudical Academy: Sexual Misconduct Allegations

 In December 2012, a scandal developed alleging widespread sexual misconduct by two high ranking male faculty members and perpetrated on multiple male students.
 The alleged misconduct, which occurred during the 1970s and 1980s, was claimed to have been known about, but ignored, by the highest levels of administration at the high school and at Yeshiva University.
-The current president of Yeshiva University issued a statement stating that the university will examine the allegations.
+The former president of Yeshiva University issued a statement stating that the university will examine the allegations.
 The Jewish Week uncovered a story, further alleging knowledge of the inappropriate behavior by the university.
-The story alleges that the door to one of the abuser's offices was removed, possibly, to prevent a private environment where further misconduct could continue.
+The story alleges that the door to one of the abuser's offices was removed to prevent a private environment where further misconduct could continue.
 The lawsuit against Yeshiva University was dismissed before trial in January 2014 by a federal judge who stated that the statute of limitations had expired.
 However, when New York State passed its new Child Victims Act in 2019, the suit was refiled by 38 former students.

-Beit Midrash Katan

-In the '06-'07 school year, MTA (also known as Mesivta D'Yeshivas Rabbeinu Yitzchak Elchanan) started an advanced Talmud Shiur for the top 12th grade students called the Beis Medrash Katan, dedicated in memory of Julius Wrubel.
-The Beis Medrash Katan, commonly referred to as "BMK," has more hours for Torah study.
-The purpose of the program is to give the school's top Talmud students a feel for a real beit midrash, which many of the students will be enrolled in the following year and possibly many more.
-The Beis Medrash Katan also encourages its students to develop habits of "budding Talmidei Chachamim."
-The Rebbe who teaches and supervises the Beis Medrash Katan is Rabbi Tanchum Cohen.
-In 2011-2012 Rabbi Michael Hecht joined the BMK staff, until his retirement in June 2014.

 Student activities

 There are many extracurricular activities and clubs.
-For sports, these include Varsity and Junior Varsity basketball, hockey, and wrestling, as well as fencing, baseball, softball, swimming, and soccer teams.
-In other areas, there are College Bowl, Torah Bowl, Mock Trial, Model UN, Model Congress, Chess, SABR, Debate, MTAhackers, a 3d printing club, a Math team, as well as the Business and Finance Club.
+For sports, these include Varsity and Junior Varsity basketball, hockey.
+Along with wrestling, baseball, softball, and soccer teams.
+In other areas, there are College Bowl, Torah Bowl, Mock Trial, Model UN, Legal Pathways, Cross Country, Sports Broadcasting (Lions Live), Model Congress, Chess, Debate, MTAhackers (the high school team won the 2022 university hackathon), a 3d printing club, a Math team, as well as the Business is Booming, The Pathway to Pre-med Club, and Finance Club.
 The Chess team won the Yeshiva League Chess Championship in both 2017 and 2018.
 The school has 2 robotics teams that participate in the FIRST Tech Challenge (teams 5361 and 13475).
-In 2018, team 13475 made it to the FTC East Super Regional, and in 2019-20 team 13475 made it through to the District Qualifiers, but was unable to compete due to coronavirus concerns.